Quartz Countertop Stain

 Here's some good advice on choosing an everyday quartz countertop cleaner...
 To avoid damage

 it's best to use cleaning products made for granite & quartz countertops

 .
-Some common cleaners can permanently discolor quartz.
+Too many common cleaners can permanently discolor quartz.

-Since quartz countertops are 93% quartz (a mineral in granite) it is safest to use products made for cleaning granite and natural stone on your quartz surfaces as well.
+Since quartz counters are 93% quartz (a mineral in granite) it is safest to use products made for granite and stone.
+It won’t damage the resins.

 Sealing Quartz Countertops

 Sealing won't prevent stains on quartz.
 It's a non-porous countertop material so the sealer can't absorb and isn't effective.